oikz/AVC_Project/README.md

 ## Challenge Code/Testing       - Due Thursday 18th June
 *    Make robot able to pathfind based on presence of red outline of the course
 *    Potentially make it always turn left in the case of multiple choices?
+*    Also potentially make the robot always turn 90 degrees left when it sees the red somewhere in the middle of its FOV
+*    Theoretically robot should be able to navigate any course that only contains Red Walls

 ## Reflection                   - Due Wednesday 24th June
 * Report should include following sections: